Termination in California: How to Recognize and Fight Back

 Step 3: The HR Ambush

-An HR ambush happens when you’re is suddenly called into a meeting with little to no notice, often under the pretense of discussing performance issues.
+An HR ambush happens when you’re suddenly called into a meeting with little to no notice, often under the pretense of discussing performance issues.
 These meetings are designed to catch employees off guard, making it difficult to prepare or respond effectively.

 • It simplifies the termination process.